 Some Disney fans consider the Paris version of Pirates of the Caribbean to be the best in the world.
 I’m not sure if I agree, but it definitely beats the abbreviated one in Orlando.
 It feels like a weird remix of the Disneyland original, or even a mirror image of it—the final scenes in Anaheim are the first ones you see here, and the Dead Man’s Cove grotto is saved for the end of the ride.
 The meat of the attraction is very similar to what we have here in America, with the same scenes in the city siege portion (including the newly redone auction scene), only everything is in French instead of English.
 I’d still rank the Anaheim version ahead of this one, but there’s no arguing that Paris has the better show building and queue; instead of standing in a bare courtyard, like the Anaheim ride, you find yourself exploring the long, winding corridors of an imposing fortress.

-Disneyland Paris’s trademark attraction is in the midst of a long refurbishment, and I can’t wait to see what the retooled version will look like.
+Disneyland Paris’s trademark attraction recently underwent its first long refurbishment to prep it for the park’s 30th anniversary, and I can’t wait to see what the retooled version looks like.
 It’s already the best and most beautiful ride here, a fascinating twist on the classic Haunted Mansion concept that’s a little bit scarier and more serious than its American cousins.
 The Frontierland in Paris is one of the most ingeniously designed areas of any Disney theme park, with an overarching story that touches pretty much everything within.
 It all culminates in Phantom Manor, which seamlessly weaves a ghostly story of loss and familial distress around familiar set pieces from the original Haunted Mansion.
 If you’ve never been to Disneyland Paris before, don’t plan a trip unless you know Phantom Manor will be open.
 It’s the park’s true icon and centerpiece.